 3) Go to the beach…on the train

-Summer in LA got a little sweeter this year with the introduction of Los Angeles Metro service to Santa Monica beach via the Expo Line, a light rail train.
+Summer in LA got a little sweeter this year with the introduction of Los Angeles Metro service to Santa Monica beach via the Expo Line, a light-rail train.
 I’m a huge fan of public transportation and will often use the Expo Line to go to events or to explore Downtown LA.
-I'll admit that LA’s public transportation system is lacking in many ways, but local government seems to be committed to improving the system.
-I’m super excited about the new service to Santa Monica, so I'll definitely be taking advantage of the Free Parking at my local Metro stop instead of battling the beach traffic.

 5) Practice yoga on the beach

-What an LA thing to do, right?
-But seriously, who wouldn’t want to practice yoga on the beach?
-Every weekend a group of yogis show up to Venice Beach for Beach Yoga with Brad.
+Last year I wrote about my unfulfilled desire to practice yoga on the beaches of LA.
+Now that I live too far away to try Beach Yoga with Brad, I'll need to find another option for outdoor yoga.
 I’ve been meaning to do this for a LONG time, but I’ve never quite made the time.
 It seems like the time is finally right!

 6) Try a new cuisine

 Several years ago my beau bought me the most beautiful little beach cruiser you ever did see.
-It’s seen some use but has mostly been parked in the garage collecting dust for the greater part of the past year.
-I think it’s time to dust off the seat and air up the tires for a cruise to Playa del Rey via the Ballona Creek bike path.
+It’s seen some use but has mostly been parked in the garage collecting dust for the past few years.

 8) Explore New Neighborhoods